katungi/ello/README.md

 - **`store.ts`**
   - Defines the Zustand store for state management.
-  - Uses the `persist` middleware to save and load state from `localStorage`.
   - Manages the state for books, search results, and the reading list.
   - Includes actions for setting books, searching books, and managing the reading list.
 - **`theme.ts`**